CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-5/Sprint-1/Self-paced/1_Leading Change as an Individual.md

 5. How significant is their influence over your issue or challenge?
 Is it direct or indirect?

 ### Discussion (optional)
->Note for vendors: this is an optional self-paced learning activity in the LMS.

 Based on your answer to these questions, select the influencer who can most impact your issue or challenge, either negatively or positively.
-Share below and provide your reasons for why you chose this person.
-Again, use a title instead of a name.

-## Prepare for the Conversation Using the Ladder of Inference
+## Prepare for the conversation using the Ladder of Inference

 ![Two businessmen, both wearing suits, are shaking hands and smiling](https://github.com/usds/ditap-curriculum-update/blob/ed7baf42f63b389dfef9792fcbab9b9a494ec387/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Module-5-Media/two%20men%20shaking%20hands.png?raw=true)